openoakland/oakland-soft-story-map/README.md

-Open Healthly Housing Standard (OHHS) - FALCON

-OHHS is a standard data format for housing inspection and violation data.
-This project lets users lookup inspection and violation infomation for in cities that support the standard.
-(Currently, San Francisco only)

-This is designed for mobile devices.
+# Oakland Soft-Story Map

+A simple interactive map of potential soft-story buildings in Oakland

+Forked from Code for America's HouseFacts site: http://housefacts.codeforamerica.org/SF/

+Done by @daguar and @migurski

 ## Install

 This is a static HTML / CSS / JS application.
-It relies on a tiled geojson version of this data hosted on data.codeforamerica.org
+It relies on a tiled geojson version of the data hosted on data.codeforamerica.org

-Start using this app by opening index.html